-The success of Power of Love's comprehensive approach is evident; survival rates for children in our program are over 95% (over the course of the last 14 years, we have lost 15 children out of a total of over 700 children enrolled).
+The success of Power of Love's comprehensive approach is evident; survival rates for children in our program are over 95% (over the last 15 years, we have lost 19 children out of over 900 children enrolled).
 Most children improve/stabilize in health and live close to normal lives a few months after enrollment.
 This is a huge victory in the fight against HIV and a direct result of our innovative programs.
 The success of our pediatric HIV care program has had a tangible impact on the behavior of the primary caregivers of children as well.
 As grandmothers, grand-aunts, and mothers in the community notice the positive effect that quality care has on their children, they themselves come forward for testing for HIV.
-Since testing for HIV is the first step in HIV prevention and spread, their actions are leading to a lower incidence of HIV and a reduction in the stigma associated with HIV in the community.
+Since testing is the first step in HIV prevention and spread, their actions are leading to a lower incidence of HIV and a reduction in the stigma associated with HIV in the community.

 To sum, our response to the HIV and AIDS crisis is to empower women by equipping them with the right tools so they can take better care of their families and keep children in school.
 Read more.

 Who We Are

 Power of Love Foundation is a United States secular charity focused on developing innovative and cost effective solutions to address the HIV and AIDS epidemic.
 Direct beneficiaries are women and children as they have been disproportionately impacted by this epidemic.
-The focus of our work is to create and implement long term solutions to ensure zero new HIV infections in children, and to care for HIV+ infants and children.
+The focus of our work is to create and implement long term solutions to ensure zero new HIV infections in children, care for HIV+ children, empower women and prevent malaria.